 We then build on adult-directed throughout the year.
 This includes guided reading and writing, phonics, Maths, RE, Collective Worship and handwriting.
-We also provide a range of interventions including physical literacy, phonics, Launchpad and Early Talk Boost.
+We also provide a range of interventions including physical literacy, dough disco/squiggle whilst you wiggle, phonics, Launchpad and Early Talk Boost.
 Children are not expected to go into Collective Worship and attend PE lessons until later in the first term.

 Children are observed using the 2Simple app and assessments are made.
 Each child will meet their next steps in all 7 areas of the Early Years curriculum 3 times a year on a large overview sheet ('Focused child').
-Children record in literacy and handwriting books.
-A collection of child initiated writing is kept throughout the year for each child.
+Children record in writing and handwriting books.
+Writing books are introduced once the children have met their milestones in fine motor development and phonics.
 The books are not intended for 'formal' use.
 Instead their purpose is to record and showcase key milestones achieved in the specific areas of the Early Years curriculum